Are you wondering why your art is not selling?

 The only other option you have is to hire a marketing team that will sell your art for you.

-However, if you are just starting and you are not generating enough income to hire a marketing team, you will have to market and promote your art if you would like to have any chance landing a sale.
+However, if you are starting and are not generating enough income to hire a marketing team, you will have to market and promote your art if you would like to land a sale.

 Opportunities For Self-Promoting Your Artwork